Laura Wright (Brookside): Casting

 Laura was cast to Jane Cunliffe, who was from Oldham but living in London when she took on the role.
-Cunliffe was had completed a diploma in theatre studies, gained her actors equity and was a relative newcomer to television, having previously played a guest role in rival soap opera, Emmerdale.
+Cunliffe was had completed a diploma in theatre studies, gained her actors equity and was a relative newcomer to television, having previously played a guest role in rival soap opera, Emmerdale Farm.
 Producers were casting for new characters to take over the house previously occupied by Heather Haversham (Amanda Burton).
 Cunliffe was familiar with Brookside's storylines and recalled wondering who would move into 9 Brookside Close following Burton's departure.
 Cunliffe was offered an audition and recalled her surprise upon learning the character would be moving into the house.
 She told Ken Irwin from Daily Mirror that she "just couldn't believe it" when the opportunity arose.
 Cunliffe had three screen tests as Laura before being offered the part.

 Laura was introduced alongside her on-screen love interest, Jonathan Gordon-Davies (Steven Pinner).
 Cunliffe had already been cast as Laura when Pinner went to audition for the role of Jonathan.
 He was required to act out domestic style scenes and casting directors were satisfied the two were a good match to work together.
 Pinner believed that he and Cunliffe fitted into the established cast well.
 He told a reporter from Daily Echo that "they are a great bunch of people, both Jane and myself were made welcome."
 Cunliffe and Pinner's casting and character details were announced on 2 April 1987.
 A show publicist told a Daily Record reporter that "we wanted to show that Brookside is not full of scouse characters."
 Cunliffe made her first appearance as Laura during the Monday episode broadcast on 6 April 1987.